JanKhoe/COMP3005-Final-Project/README.md

 # Preliminary

 1. Make sure you have node installed on your local machine.
-2. download this repo as a zip file
+2. Download this repo as a zip file.
-3. open up a cmd terminal with COMP3005-A3-main as the working directory and run 'npm install'
+3. Open up a cmd terminal with COMP3005-Final-Project as the working directory and run 'npm install'

 # Database Connection / Database Setup

-1. open up pgAdmin
+1. Open up pgAdmin
 2. Create a new database
-3. Create a .env file in the root of the project and add a variable called 'DATABASE_URL=postgresql://postgres:{userPassword}@localhost:5432/{DatabaseName}' (assuming that you have the existing user postgres otherwise change 'postgres' to an existing user and its password)
+3. Create a .env file in the root of the project and add a variable that is a link to that database.
+   Ex.
+'DATABASE_URL=postgresql://postgres:{userPassword}@localhost:5432/{DatabaseName}' (assuming that you have the existing user postgres otherwise change 'postgres' to an existing user and its password)
-4. going back to the terminal you used in `Preliminary` run `npm run setup` which will create a table and populate it with default student data
+4. Go back to the terminal you used in `Preliminary` run `npx prisma migrate dev --name added init` which will create a table and populate it with default student data

 # Running the application

-1. using the same terminal you can run `npm run dev` which will launch the application at http://localhost:3000/
+1. Using the same terminal you can run `npm run dev` which will launch the application at http://localhost:3000/
-2. from here you can see that the student list is always displayed and has support for creating, updating or deleting students.
+2. From here you should be greeted by the Login and Registration screen.
+You can populate a member account by registering, and upon login you will be greeted by a dashboard, where you can access the various features of our application.

 ## TA Information